Percolation phase transition on planar spin systems: Introduction

 Roughly speaking, the proof of continuity and sharpness for percolation models on the plane typically involves three steps: finite-size criteria, Russo-Seymour-Welsh estimates and sharpness.
 While the first two steps have reached a very high degree of generality already, notably with the very recent development in \cite{tassion-koeler20}, the sharpness of the phase transition still requires model dependent arguments.

-One of the objectives of this article is to further the techniques to prove sharpness of the phase transition, solving two previously open problems.
+One of the objectives of this article is to further the techniques to prove sharpness of the phase transition, consequently describing two models that were not previously studied.
 Moreover, we emphasize several of the limitations of the currently known techniques and dedicate a whole section to stating open problems that explore the field and its shortcomings.

-\paragraph{History of sharpness.} The first result showing sharpness of the phase transition of a percolation process on~$\Z^2$ was proved by Kesten in~\cite{kesten1980}, which in particular proved that the critical point of bond percolation in~$\Z^2$ is~$1/2$.
+\paragraph{Continuity in two dimensions.} The first result showing continuity of the phase transition for a percolation process was proved by Kesten in~\cite{kesten1980} on $\mathbb{Z}^2$, which in particular proved that the critical point of bond percolation in~$\Z^2$ is~$1/2$.
 In his paper, Kesten relied on the work of Harris~\cite{harris1960lower} and the techniques from Russo~\cite{Russo} and Seymour and Welsh~\cite{SeymourWelsh}, which give lower bounds for the probabilities of rectangles being crossed by the percolation process in the hard direction in terms of the crossing probabilities of squares.
 These bounds are at the heart of the study of critical percolation of many planar percolation processes, and are generally called the \emph{Russo-Seymour-Welsh theory}, or RSW for short.

-An important example of a result proving sharp thresholds for a planar dependent percolation model is given by \cite{zbMATH05064645}, which concerns Voronoi percolation.
-Similar techniques relying on RSW-type results and differential inequalities based on influence bounds were also used in the study of confetti percolation \cite{hirsch2015harris} and the contact process \cite{vandenberg2011}.
+Continuity and sharpness have been established for dependent percolation models since then.
+An important example in this direction is given by \cite{zbMATH05064645}, for Voronoi percolation.
+Similar techniques relying on RSW-type results and differential inequalities based on influence bounds were also used in the study of confetti percolation \cite{hirsch2015harris} and the contact process~\cite{vandenberg2011}.

-The field of dependent planar percolation received renewed attention after a major improvement on the techniques used to prove RSW bounds was obtained in \cite{tassion2016crossing}, a framework which was later applied in other works such as \cite{ATT18}.
+The field of dependent planar percolation received renewed attention after a major improvement on RSW bound in \cite{tassion2016crossing}, a framework which was later applied in other works such as \cite{ATT18}.
 Very recently, another major development in the field was proved in \cite{tassion-koeler20}, which obtained RSW bounds under minimal hypotheses, such as positive association (FKG) and invariance of the underlying percolation measure under reflections and ($\pi/2$)-rotations.
+Recent progress has also been made for phase transitions in models that lack the positive association provided by FKG, see \cite{muirhead2020phase}.